DISCLAIMER:

 her eyes, trying to force herself to settle, to relax.
 To stop thinking about him.

-He had moved on.
+He'd moved on.
 So had she.
+End of story.

-He's just down the road, a
+He's just down the road, a traitorous voice whispered.

 Suddenly the sun felt too